chehlsee/trainGame/README.md

     * Frequency -- in minutes

     * After the form is submitted by clicking the the submit button by the user the trainGame will calculate when the next train will arive; this should be similar to the current time.

+To run the application locally, first clone this repository with the following command.

+	git clone git@github.com:chehlsee/trainGame.git

+Next, install the application dependencies.

+	cd trainGame

+Now, open the local application at the URL: `https://chehlsee.github.io/trainGame/`.

 # Copyright
  (C) Chehlsee 2018.
 All Rights Reserved.